MoreliaTalk/morelia_server/CONTRIBUTING.md

     your own code.
 - Describe what actually happened.
 Include the full traceback if there was an exception.
-- List your Python and Morelia server versions.
+- List your Python and MoreliaServer versions.
 If possible, check if this issue is already fixed in the latest releases or the latest code in the repository.